leandro-santiago/torchwnn/README.md

 # Usage
 ## Installation

 First, install PyTorch using their [installation instructions](https://pytorch.org/get-started/locally/).
-Then, use the following command to install Torcwnn:
+Then, use the following command to install Torchwnn:

 ```bash